robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 Notion is an extremely powerful tool – it’s certainly possible to implement Molecular Notes in Notion and I know several people who happily use it for their Second Brain.
 I am a heavy user of Notion for PKM (personal knowledge management), but I moved my Second Brain away from Notion for several reasons:

 - Notion is a swiss-army knife, not a precision tool.
-It offers a tonne of functionality, but does each individual thing less well than a pure-play app.
+It offers a tonne of functionality but does each thing less well than a pure-play app.
 For example, Notion’s Kanban boards are great but probably not as good as Trello’s.
 Likewise, unlike Obsidian, Notion is clearly not designed specifically for linked note-taking.
 - Following on from the above, there are many nice-to-have Second Brain features like graph view that are absent from Notion.
-This is not Notion’s fault: it is a general purpose PKM tool, not a Second Brain tool!
+This is not Notion’s fault: it is a general-purpose PKM tool, not a Second Brain tool!
 - Historically Notion has had pretty poor offline support – a constant reminder that all of your notes are stored on Notion’s servers!
-- Slow: Notion feels slow for the purpose of Second Brains.
+- Slow: Notion feels slow for Second Brains.
 For example, if you start trying to create a backlink using “[[some note “, there is a noticeable delay before that note pops up.
 In Obsidian, it feels instantaneous.

 ### RemNote

 RemNote is a note-taking app that treats spaced-repetition as a first-class citizen, while also providing strong support for bidirectional linking.
-I used RemNote religiously during university and the spaced-repetition functionality was a game changer – it allowed me to memorise content in the most efficient way possible.
+I used RemNote religiously during university and the spaced-repetition functionality was a game-changer – it allowed me to memorise content in the most efficient way possible.

 The main reason why I shifted to Obsidian for my Second Brain is that Obsidian is more hackable and extensible.
 With RemNote, there’s not much you can do to customise the interface and all the notes are stored on RemNote’s servers.
 Additionally, for my Second Brain, spaced repetition (at least in the way RemNote does it) isn’t terribly important.